wyz23x2/rejected-peps/README.md

 ### What is this?

-[PEPs](https://peps.python.org/) (Python Enhancement Proposals) are a big feature of the Python programming language.
-Some are accepted, and some were not.
+[PEPs](https://peps.python.org/) (Python Enhancement Proposals) are a special part of the Python programming language.
+Some were accepted, and some were not.
 This package implements some PEPs that were rejected, deferred or withdrawn.

-### Which PEPs are included?
+### What PEPs are included?

-PEPs included need to match these points:
+A PEP included needs to match these points:

-- It's not a syntax or major API change, or has a simple, clear way to bypass it.
+- It's not a syntax or major API change, or has a simple and clear way to bypass it.

 - It's about code, not governance etc.

 - It can be implemented in pure Python code.

-Parts of bytecode, C API etc. are not implemented.
+Parts related to the bytecode, C API etc. are not implemented.

-### What PEPs are included now?
+### Which PEPs are included now?

-PEPs with a \* are slightly changed.
+PEPs with an \* are slightly modified.

 #### Finished (19)